MartinezAgullo/Blackjack_RL/README.md

 # Blackjack

 Training a reinforced learning model to learn to play Blackjack.
-It is based on Farama's Gymnasium [ToyText](https://gymnasium.farama.org/environments/toy_text/blackjack/)environment.
+It is based on Farama's Gymnasium [ToyText](https://gymnasium.farama.org/environments/toy_text/blackjack/) environment.

     gymnasium.make("Blackjack-v1")